 Relevance of the parties' pleadings

 However, the powers of an arbitral tribunal to address the contractual implications of alleged bribery evidently also depend on the substantive legal rules applicable to the dispute.
-While today there is a broad international consensus for combatting bribery, the consequences of bribery on contractual rights and duties continue to be governed by national laws providing for different solutions.
+While there is a broad international consensus today for combatting bribery, the consequences of bribery on contractual rights and duties continue to be governed by national laws providing for different solutions.
 For example, under Swiss law, a contract induced by bribery is, contrary to a contract to bribe someone, not deemed automatically null and void.
-The party which was induced to conclude the contract through the exercise of improper influence has the right to rescind the contract, but this declaration requires an express and timely declaration by the party concerned.15 In the absence of such a declaration, an arbitral tribunal would, from a Swiss legal perspective, not be able to reject contractual claims on the basis that the underlying contract was tainted by bribery.
+The party that was induced to conclude the contract through the exercise of improper influence has the right to rescind the contract, but this declaration requires an express and timely declaration by the party concerned.15 In the absence of such a declaration, an arbitral tribunal would, from a Swiss legal perspective, not be able to reject contractual claims on the basis that the underlying contract was tainted by bribery.
 The situation is similar under English law, where contracts for the payment of a bribe are considered per se illegal, whereas contracts procured by illegal conduct are only voidable as opposed to being automatically null and void.16

-The difficulty of proving bribery
+Difficulty of proving bribery

 iii Challenges in applying the law